bohdan-s24/new-ycg/README.md

 2. Configure the OAuth consent screen
 3. Create OAuth 2.0 credentials (Web application type)
 4. Add your authorized JavaScript origins and redirect URIs
-5. Copy the Client ID and Client Secret to your environment variables
+5. Copy the Client ID to your environment variables

 ## Stripe Integration